Writing Better Prompts: How to Get More Out of AI Tools 2026

 The impact of structured prompts is measurable and significant.
 Research consistently shows better results for companies that systematically work on prompt optimization.

 Practice confirms these figures.
-Dutch marketing agencies are at the forefront of prompt engineering, with impressive results.
+Dutch marketing agencies are leading the way in prompt engineering, achieving impressive results.

-For AI-driven automation in your company, discover our AI automation services.
+For AI-driven automation in your business, discover our AI automation services.

 “The best prompts provide context, specify the desired output, and include examples - this increases the chance of success by 70%”